ssimplexity/CS322_fall2024/README.md

   - What do we mean by computing?
   - What is the object that a computing machine computes?
 Why we call a programming language a ‘language’?
 - Both computer scientists and linguists talk about ‘languages’.
 Are there something in common?
 How to formalize the link between them.
 - Computers ranging from high-performance server, desktop, laptops to mobile phones, from a wide range of manufacturers are all ‘computers’.
-On which ground, do we treate them as if they are (essentially) equally powerful machines?
+On which ground, do we treate them as if they are (essentially) equally powerful machines which are all called computers?
 - Is there a problem which cannot be ‘computed’?
 How to tell if a problem is computable or not.
 - Is there a problem we’d better give up finding an ‘efficient’ algorithm?
 How to tell if a problem is efficiently computable or not.